Jamaya1st/Jamaya1st.github.io/index.md

 <img src="images/banking-in-portugal-1920x1080.jpg?raw=true"/>

-- Used logistic regression to identify a tumour as malignant or benign based on various attributes
+- Used logistic regression to identify potential bankers based on various attributes
 - Classified tumors as benign or malignant by studying patterns in measured attributes of those tumors
 - Used Logistic regression classifier & optimized the accuracy by using the ROC curve
 - Explored a machine learning approach to medical diagnosis